wambugu-jon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. script that creates an empty file called hello.
 5. script that adds execute permission to the owner of the file hello.
+6. script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.